-It's not recommended to use straight bleach to purify your stored water.
-It would be much better to purchase a water treatment that is guaranteed no to harm you when consuming.
+It's not recommended to use straight bleach to purify your stored water if you have better options.
+It would be much better to purchase a water treatment that is guaranteed not to harm you when consuming.
 The water treatment we and many other companies carry would purify the stored water up to 5 years so you don't need to worry about changing it out or over contaminating the water with bleach.

-The water preserver products we and many other preparedness companies sell is made of sodium hypochlorite (bleach) but has been manufactured so that there are no impurities in it and as a result it is the only bleach product that has been approved and certified by the EPA for human consumption.
-We are not saying you can’t use unscented household bleach but are merely saying that you should use with caution since it has not officially been approved for human consumption like other products have been.
+One option is sodium hypochlorite (bleach) but has been manufactured so that there are no impurities in it and as a result it is the only bleach product that has been approved and certified by the EPA for human consumption.